gorilla-ai/scp-frontend/lib/keylines/README.txt

-If you run this demo from the filesystem, some functionality may not work.
-You should serve it from a web server instead.
+To run this demo you must serve it from a server rather than the file system.

-If you are using Node.js as your web server, you should first install Express by running:
+This demo requires webpack to build and run.
+To install webpack (and other dependencies) run:

-> npm install express
+> npm install

-You can then start your web server by running:
+To run the demo, install and run Live Server:

-> node server.js
+> npm install -g live-server

-If you can't run Node or Express, just use a simple Python server:
+> live-server

- > python -m SimpleHTTPServer 8080
+Live Server will automatically open a new browser tab at http://localhost:8080 to show the demo folder.

-Then you can navigate to http://localhost:8080 in your web browser to see the demo running.
+Click index.htm to see the demo running.

 File Name           Description
-angular/*           Angular integration code assets/             KeyLines image assets directory css/keylines.css    KeyLines style settings fonts/              Default KeyLines font files images/             Icon, glyph and flag images for use with KeyLines
+angular/*           Angular integration code css/keylines.css    KeyLines style settings fonts/              Default KeyLines font files images/             Icon, glyph and flag images for use with KeyLines